George Bernard Shaw

 Five Simple Guidelines For Great Communication

 If you’re looking to create effective copy try following these Guidelines:

 - Highlight your benefit statement with supporting visuals and headlines.
 Your visuals should directly reinforce the benefit you promise.
 Extraneous visuals confuse readers.
 A classic supporting visual shows your target experiencing the promised benefit.
 The classic side-by-side comparison is a great example.
 But, it isn’t the only way to illustrate your benefit statement.
 However, this is an area where a good creative Agency can make all the difference.
 An easier task is to recognize when the visual does not support your benefit statement.
 Hold your visuals to a high standard.
 Strongly resist releasing promotion that has an obvious disconnect between your copy and visual.

 - Make your copy more relevant to the reader by using target specific insights.
 Relevant copy creates interest in your message.
 In fact, the difference between good copy and junk mail is relevance.
-Take the time to understand how your promised benefit is perceived by your target and the language used by them to describe it.
+An expert from crb direct suggests that you take the time to understand how your promised benefit is perceived by your target and the language used by them to describe it.
 Talk to your reader in language he/she speaks and you will create more interest in what you have to say.
 Talk over the reader, under the reader or use terms the reader doesn’t understand and your copy will be ignored.

 - Involve your reader.
 Use interesting headlines, provocative copy that makes your reader think, questions, testimonials, quizzes, demonstrations or anything that engages the reader.
 Find ways to get your reader to want to learn more.